[EDITOR’S NOTE: Site visit occurred March 2020, before current COVID-19 restrictions and protocols]

-“What impressed me most was seeing real maintainers that were tapped from the field to develop these incredible ideas and technologies to modernize training,” VanArtsdalen said.
+“What impressed me most was seeing real maintainers pulled from the field to develop these incredible technologies for training modernization,” VanArtsdalen said.
 “I had never seen anything like it.”

 The 367 TRSS’s capabilities are at the forefront of today’s Air Force training technology.
 The squadron leverages augmented and virtual reality to provide the most realistic training possible to maintainers in the field.

 “As maintainers we often approach less than optimal situations with a ‘suck it up and get it done’ mentality,” Carter said.
 “We want to break that mentality by providing training products that are timely, responsive, and flexible in order to make great maintainers even greater.”